 Kevin Thomas, M.B.A., Ph.D.

-Dr. Kevin “Kip” Thomas comes to Boston University from the greater Washington D.C.
+Dr. Kevin “Kip” Thomas came to Boston University from the greater Washington D.C.
 Metropolitan area, having earned his doctorate from George Mason University, School of Public Policy, in Fairfax Virginia.

-His office is currently located in the Evans Biomedical Research Center at the Boston University School of Medicine.
+His office and lab are located in the Evans Biomedical Research Center at the Boston University School of Medicine.